nikhil-dev/hawkeye/README.md

 ### Technical Details

 The model consists of a recurrent neural network augmented with a [YOLO](https://arxiv.org/abs/1506.02640)-like network.
 The YOLO-like network is pre-trained by framing ball tracking as a regression problem.
 The recurrent units enable us to take advantage of spatio-temporal properties of ball tracking in sports.

+The training is performed by using a fixed set of base images and generating stochastic ball trajectory sequences (similar to data augmentation).
+The thus generated ```(image, label)``` frames are used for training.

 The system can track cricket and tennis balls using a smartphone camera (much lower resolution than professional sports cameras used for Hawkeye systems in stadiums), from a distance, in the presence of motion blur, varied backgrounds and occlusion, while being able to run on a mobile device.